mikegagnon/sokoban/README.md

 One day, you will be in a conference room surrounded by your peers.
 The Senior Software Engineer on the team sits at the head of the conference table.
-An engineer from another continent is Skyped in.
+An engineer from another continent is on video chat.

 Everyone is trying to figure out how to solve this one particular problem...

 Suddenly you have a flashback to this course.
 You say, "We could use an isomorphism.
 It will preserve our existing interfaces.
-We can avoid a major version change!"
+We can avoid a major version change."

 Silence.
 Someone nods.
 Slowly, everyone nods.

-Then suddenly the Senior Software Engineer declares:
-"No, it won't work for this problem."
+Then suddenly the Senior Software Engineer asserts, "No, it won't work for this problem.
+The isomorphism would be prohibitively slow."

 And so it's back to the drawing board.
 But at least you looked intelligent.
-Also, in about 50% of the universes in our multiverse, the Senior Software Engineer declares: "Yes, an isomorphism is perfect for this problem."